 The aging of the population has wide-ranging implications for the country.
 One of those implications is an increase in older adult medication misuse.
-That’s why the Jewish Center for Addiction at JCFS, has developed an educational presentation to help those who work with older adults, adult children of aging parents and older adults themselves heighten their awareness and understanding about medication safety.
+That’s why the addiction and misuse services at JCFS Chicago, has developed an educational presentation to help those who work with older adults, adult children of aging parents and older adults themselves heighten their awareness and understanding about medication safety.

 Medication misuse can be hard to detect in older adults because the symptoms may mimic the natural aging process or other health problems.
 It is vitally important to watch for warning signs and to take action if concerns are raised.
 The consequences of allowing possible medication misuse to continue include negative impacts on the management of other medical issues, the loss of independent living, and financial insecurity.
 Warning signs include:

 - Withdrawal from family, friends, activities

 - Rapid increase in the amount of medicine that is needed

 - “Doctor shopping” to get several prescriptions for the same medicine

 How can an individual reduce his or her risk of misusing medications?
 By taking medications exactly as prescribed, by consulting with physicians if prescribed medications seem to be losing their effectiveness, and by doing a “brown bag check”: bringing all medications in their prescription bottles and any over the counter vitamins or herbal preparations to doctor visits.
 Sometimes one doctor may not be aware of what another has prescribed which can result in over-prescribing and dangerous drug interactions.